Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Supernova and Kilonova Models of 60 and 244

-Motivated by these considerations, we proposed in~\cite{Wang2021} that \pu244 signals could arise via a two-step process in which material deposited previously in the interstellar medium (ISM) by an earlier KN was then swept up by subsequent SN explosions~\footnote{First estimates of the possible amounts of swept-up \fe60 and \pu244 were given in~\cite{Ellis1996}.}.
+Motivated by these considerations, we proposed in~\cite{Wang2021} that \pu244 signals could arise via a two-step process in which material deposited previously in the interstellar medium (ISM) by an earlier KN was then swept up by subsequent SN explosions~\footnote{First estimates of the possible amounts of swept-up \fe60 and \pu244 were given in~\cite{Ellis1996}.
+We note that the transport of material from a KN can be complex.
+For example, \citet{Amend2022} point out that if a KN explodes a few kiloparsec above the Galactic plane, the debris can take 1-10 Myr to fall on the disk.}.
 Estimates of the KN rate in the Galaxy are compatible with a KN explosion ${\cal O}(300)$~pc away that occurred ${\cal O}(10)$~Mya.
 Accordingly, we also show in Fig.~\ref{fig:FePu} results from models in which the debris from a KN explosion 10~Mya is mixed with the \fe60 of SN Plio 3~Mya.
-This two-step model discussed in ref.~\cite{Wang2021} is consistent with the data shown in Fig.~\ref{fig:FePu}, and could explain naturally the similarity between the \pu244/\fe60 ratios in the periods covering the two \fe60 pulses found by~\cite{Wallner2021}.
+This two-step model discussed in \cite{Wang2021} is consistent with the data shown in Fig.~\ref{fig:FePu}, and could explain naturally the similarity between the \pu244/\fe60 ratios in the periods covering the two \fe60 pulses found by~\citet{Wallner2021}.

+We calculate abundances in the two-step models via scaling with the \pu244 observations.
+We adopt the observed interstellar \pu244 flux $\Phi_{244} = 980 \ \rm atoms \ cm^{-2} \ Myr^{-1}$ as reported in \citet{Wallner2021}.
+We then infer the other {\em r}-process fluxes using their production ratio to \pu244 and assuming the dust incorporation and survival fractions are the same as those for plutonium.
+Finally, to compute fluence we assume that the flux results from stirring by SNe in the Local Bubble, which has continued since the KN explosion.
+For the explosion times, we adopt 10, 20, and 50 Myr ago.

+The two-step model in \citet{Wang2021} assumes a single KN explosion produces the \pu244 seen in the deep-sea deposits.
+It is however possible that multiple such events could contribute to the signal since the abundance deposition is driven by the stochastic nature of KN explosions \citep{Hotokezaka2015,Cote2021}.
+Models for {\em r}-process enrichment show large fluctuations on timescales below the recurrence time for a given location, which is estimated as $\sim 100-200 \ \rm Myr$ for turbulent diffusive mixing \citep{Hotokezaka2015,Paz2020}.
+This timescale makes multiple events unlikely in the $\sim 20 \ \rm Myr$ window available to Fe-Mn cursts, but not impossible.

+We consider the case of multiple KNe in Appendix \ref{sect:manyKN}.
+There we show that the signal from several events is a weighted average of signals from the individual events.
+Below we present KN model results for different explosion times spanning the plausible range, and so multiple events in this window would appear as signals bracketed by the cases we show.

-\subsection{Deep-sea measurements}
+\section{Deep-sea measurements}